Ilkley Beer Festival – Review

 The Ilkley Beer Festival could be an intimidating arena for a novice.
 I’d been expecting barrel-some men with frothy beards, Black Sheep Brewery t-shirts and questionable hygiene.
 And while some of the wilder beards on display actually do host a selection of our smaller hedgerow bird life, there is a pleasing informality and a general bonhomie inside.

 Cash purchases are eschewed in exchange for a complex cash-for-tokens-for-ale triple-header.
-White slips are passed to stout men in orange t-shirts who man the pumps and the copious barrels.
+White slips are passed to stout men in orange t-shirts who work the pumps and the copious barrels.
 I admire this vigorous denial of our monetary system.
 There’s something pleasingly olde-worlde about it.
-But somehow I can’t help wishing they’d gone the whole-hog and given us wheat sheafs or wenches to exchange instead.
+But somehow I can’t help wishing they’d gone the whole-hog and given us wheat sheafs to exchange instead.

 “Where’s the tongue-curdling bitterness?”